All Episodes

 And it is this.

-Up until the videos of the right Reverend Wright showed up.
+Up until the videos of the right Reverend Wright showed up, Barack Obama had succeeded in transcending race.

-And there were a lot of people on the Republican side too, who felt really good about the guy.
+And there were a lot of people on the Republican side, too, who felt really good about the guy.

-He was smart, well spoken, he was competent.
+He was competent.

-Uh he was able to excite crowds.
+He was able to excite crowds.

-He looked young and fresh and new, and furthermore, he was black, but it didn't matter to him.
+And furthermore, he was black, but it didn't matter to him.

-He he transcended race.
+He transcended race.

 Then the Reverend Wright stuff hits.

-And that's I mean, there's no escaping this.
+And that's, I mean, there's no escaping this.

-I don't care what kind of speech you make, with average Americans, forget the drive-bys, with average Americans, there's no escaping that.
+With average Americans, forget the drive-bys, with average Americans, there's no escaping that.

-There's no escaping what people heard Reverend Wright said, and if, as I have heard some drive-by media analysts say, if most white people in America were shocked at Reverend Wright, when uh we are told that Reverend Wright's not that uncommon in America in terms of black churches, and what he said is not that uncommon in terms of what many black Americans believe.
+And if, as I have heard some drive-by media analysts say, if most white people in America were shocked at Reverend Wright, when we are told that Reverend Wright's not that uncommon in America in terms of black churches, and what he said is not that uncommon in terms of what many black Americans believe, white America shocked, thought so much more progress had been made on this.

-And so Obama, in dealing with this, has thrown his white grandmother under the bus, and then yesterday drove the bus backwards and ran over her where he threw her under the bus by calling her a typical white woman.
+And so Obama, in dealing with this, has thrown his white grandmother under the bus and then yesterday drove the bus backwards and ran over her where he threw her under the bus by calling her a typical white woman.

-Uh and now uh it it is it is clear, and this is the stuff this is part that might bother some of you.
+And now it is clear, and this is the stuff, this part that might bother some of you, it is clear that Senator Obama has disowned his white half.

-That's not by accident, ladies and gentlemen.
+And that's not by accident, ladies and gentlemen.

 Because the official American minority gets the goodies.